adam-cyclones/tidal-node/README.md

 # wasm-lua-node-tidal

-Welcome to my experiment, you will find most of the emscripten compiler commands in npm package.json "config".
+Welcome to my experiment, Its WIP and has not been tested on another machine yet, you will find most of the emscripten compiler commands in npm package.json "config".
 There is also a installer task for lua built in.

 ## Requirements
 #### compiler: